iamafnaan/WeatherVue-Weather-App-React/README.md

 # Assignment Overview
-This assignment involves developing a web application using React and hosting it on a local server.
-The purpose of the application is to provide users with real-time and forecasted weather data using the Tomorrow.io API.
+The task is to use React to create a web application that will run locally on a server.
+Using the Tomorrow.io API, the application's main goal is to give users access to forecasted and real-time weather data.
+React is a well-liked JavaScript user interface library that is selected for interactive web application development due to its effectiveness and adaptability.
+Users can access current weather conditions and forecasts by using the application that retrieves accurate weather data thanks to the Tomorrow.io API.
+Users can run the application locally without relying on external servers, which ensures accessibility and convenience.
+The assignment seeks to provide a workable way to access weather data while showcasing expertise in React development, API integration, and local server hosting.

 # How to Run the Application
 To run the application locally, follow these steps: